ramesh-x90/django-rest-framework-API-with-JWT-Auth/README.md

 # djangoWebApp-REWORK

-*this is a django rest backend fr healthcare web application *implemented OAuth 2.0 with JWT token to authenticate users *implemented password hashing
+this is a django rest backend fr healthcare web application. implemented OAuth 2.0 with JWT token to authenticate users. implemented password hashing . implemented email validation.
-*implemented email validation